isomerpages/nlb-biblioasia/_apr-to-jun-2022/Living in Harmony: The History of Opera Estate.md

 Very early on, a number of primary schools were set up in the area.
 Opera Estate Boys’ School and Opera Estate Girls’ School were established in 1959.
 The buildings of the two primary schools stood side-by-side along Fidelio Street.
 Both schools were then merged to form Opera Estate Primary School in 1985, which is still on Fidelio Street today.[^31]

 Located on Jalan Khairuddin, the Convent of the Holy Infant Jesus (CHIJ) Opera Estate, also known as Opera Estate Convent, was also founded in 1959.
 In 1990, it merged with the primary school section of Katong Convent and both became known as CHIJ (Katong) Primary.
-The Red Cross Campsite currently occupies the old school premises on Jalan Khairuddin.[^32]
+The Red Cross Training Camp currently occupies the old school premises on Jalan Khairuddin.[^32]

 There are three parks in Opera Estate: Aida Park, which is between Aida Street and Bedok South Road; Bangsawan Park along Bangsawan Road; and Siglap Linear Park.
 The last was completed in 2002 and stretches from Swan Lake Avenue all the way to East Coast Park by the sea.[^33] An open field on Swan Lake Avenue known as Opera Estate Football Field is also popular with residents.